 - 8. Tuition is not covered by Federal Pell Grant, but may be covered by the G.I.
 Bill, Vocational Rehabilitation or a GED tuition waiver. - 9.
 Bevill State must certify to clinical agencies where students practice that each student has a negative drug screen.
 Fees for all drug screen testing must be paid by the student.

-ltem# Title Credits
+Item# Title Credits

 MLT 101 PHLEBOTOMY CERTIFICATION 3

 MLT 102 PHLEBOTOMY CLINICAL 4

-Total credits: Total 7
+Total Credits 7

-Credits